 - Humoral Immune Response:

 The antibodies produced by B-lymphocytes are present in the blood cells and they are transported all over the body.
-This is why it is called the humoral immune response as it consists of an antibody army produced by the lymphocytes.
+This is why it is called the humoral immune response as it consists of an antibody produced by the lymphocytes.

 - Cell-mediated Immune Response:

 The T-lymphocytes are responsible for this immunity.
 Cell-mediated immunity becomes clear in the case of transplant patients.
 When any of our sense organs stops functioning, it can be transplanted to replace the malfunctioning organs.
 But it is not that simple with the immune response.
 It appears that T-lymphocytes are capable of recognizing whether a tissue or an organ is from our body or foreign bodies.
 This is the reason why we cannot transplant and implant the organs into our body even if we find the donor with the same blood group, because our body might reject the transplanted organ.
 The T-cells quickly recognize that the tissue or an organ as a foreign and do not allow it to become a part of the body.
 This is why transplant receivers have to take immunosuppressant medication for the rest of their lives.
 This response is controlled by the T-lymphocytes.